Home

 The Dependant Will Trust is suitable for those who have responsibility for incapacitated or disabled children or adults whom they may not wish to inherit directly on first or second death, but may wish assets to be held in Trust for a specific period.

-The 'Nil Rate Band' in 2010/2011 is £325,000 for a single person, and, depending on circumstances £650,000 for a married couple or civil partners.
+The current 'Nil Rate Band' is £325,000 for a single person, and, depending on circumstances £650,000 for a married couple or civil partners.
 If your Estate exceeds these figures then your family or heirs would have to pay 40% tax on the excess.
 Steps can be taken to avoid paying this tax.
 For non-married couples, recent changes to legislation have not been beneficial.
 However, with our advice and the correct Estate Planning, non-married couples can benefit from the Inheritance Tax allowances enjoyed by their married counterparts.

 This is a document in which we produce a set of instructions for medical practitioners who may be involved in your Care at a later stage.
 You may state, for example, that you do not want active medical intervention should you be suffering from a terminal or degenerative illness.